Is there a way to tell if a pill is actually stuck in your esophagus vs. it just feels that way? Not necessarily.

-“This is a something that is not well-understood,” says Jay Desai, MD.
-Dr. Desai specializes in colon cancer screening, upper endoscopy and consultative gastroenterology at New York Gastroenterology Associates.
+“This is a something that is not well-understood,” says Jay Desai, MD, who specializes in colon cancer screening, upper endoscopy and consultative gastroenterology at the New York Gastroenterology Associates.

 Dr. Desai continues, “Feeling like something is stuck in your esophagus when it isn’t is called globus sensation.

 “The perception of a stuck pill may be related to what we call motility disorders, which are disorders of the muscles and the nerves of the esophagus and the coordination of those muscle contractions.”

 So why does it seem that pills, more often than food the same size (such as beans, peas, raisins and chunks of carrot, celery and nuts) get stuck behind the breastbone (sternum)?